Small Mass Limit of a Langevin Equation on a Manifold

 where $\Gamma^i_{jk}$ are the Christoffel's symbols of the metric $g$, $\gamma$ denotes the damping tensor and the vector fields $\sigma_\alpha$, $\alpha = 1, \dots n$, couple the particle to $n$ standard Wiener processes, acting as noise sources.
 The summation convention is used here and throughout the paper.
 The reason the sum over $\alpha$ here is written explicitly is that it does not play the role of a covariant index.

-In this motivating section, we assume that the damping and noise satisfy a fluctuation-dissipation relation known from nonequilibrium statistical mechanics \cite{kubo2012statistical}.
+For the purposes of this motivating discussion, we assume that the damping and noise satisfy a fluctuation-dissipation relation known from nonequilibrium statistical mechanics \cite{kubo2012statistical}; this assumption will not be needed in the more general theorem that will be presented later.
 Note that the covariance of the noise is equal to $\sum_{\alpha}\sigma^i_{\alpha}\sigma^k_{\alpha}$ and is thus a tensor of type ${2 \choose 0}$ (a contravariant tensor of rank two).
 We want to relate it to a quantity of the same type.
 Since the damping tensor $\gamma^i_j$ has type ${1 \choose 1}$, we raise its lower index using the metric and state the fluctuation-dissipation relation as:

 where $\beta^{-1} = k_BT$, $k_B$ is the Boltzmann constant and $T$ denotes the temperature.
 In particular, if damping is isotropic, $\gamma^i_k = \gamma\delta^i_k$, we get